ProofOfToss/proof-of-toss/README.md

 $ npm install -g solc truffle
 ```

-Project also required connection to Ethereum blockchain.
+Project also required connection to [rsk blockchain](http://www.rsk.co/).
 For development it is possible to use [testrpc](https://github.com/trufflesuite/ganache-cli):
 ```
 $ npm install -g ganache-cli
 ```